“I need your word you won’t tell a soul about this,” Gary whispered as he gripped my wrist tightly nearly knocking me out of gear.

 “The building where you just picked me up is a centre specialising in mood disorders.
 I suffer from bipolar.
 When I met you three weeks ago I was at the height of a manic episode.
 I’m not crazy and I wasn’t lying to you; I believed more than anyone I could change the world.”
 He paused, then went on:

-I sat with mouth gaping as Gary unraveled before my eyes.
+I sat, mouth agape, as Gary unraveled before my eyes.
 My heart broke for him.
 I didn’t know what to say and so we sat in silence for the half hour car ride to Dover Heights.

 Before he shut his door he leaned in and said, “Good luck with the blog and the book.
-Hopefully I at least gave you a half decent story to tell.”
+Hopefully, I at least gave you a half decent story to tell.”
 And with that, he was gone.
 I didn’t feel like Ubering anymore that day so I headed straight home a bit dejected.
-I had seen a great man at his best and still it wasn’t good enough.
-If our moment wasn’t real then I don’t want reality, for the 2 hours we spent together had more magic than every other ordinary day I had spent since.
+I had seen a great man at his best and still, it wasn’t good enough.
+If our moment wasn’t real then I don’t want reality, because the 2 hours we spent together had more magic than every other ordinary day I had spent since.

 I still think about Gary often.
 I don’t think of him as some crazed lunatic, I just know him as a man that is lost.
 I started driving for Uber because I was, and am, completely lost.
 I now spend my days, for the most part, completely invisible to my passengers.
 I experience one small snapshot of their busy lives before they go on to exist in another place and another time.
 I am grateful to have met Gary.
 I met a real man, as lost I am, in a world we can’t control.